ValuQo-py/RSI/README.md

-# RSI_MACD
+# RSI
-Python Implementation of RSI and MACD
+Python Implementation of RSI